g4ixt/RFPowerMeter/README.md

 # RF Power Meter

 Python AD8318 RF Power Meter application for the Raspberry Pi using a PyQT5 GUI.
-Now multi-threaded and capable of about 7,000 measurements per second.
+Now multi-threaded and capable of over 7,000 measurements per second.

 A RF Power Meter programme in Python using the AD8318 Digital RF Power Detector pcb by made by SV1AFN, communicating with the Pi using SPI.
 Calibration and Attenuator data is stored in a sqlite database.